Sony Group Corporation (SONY) recently have taken one step ahead with the beta value of 1.06 - News Daemon

 Technical Analysis of Sony Group Corporation (SONY)

-If we take a close look at the recent performances of Sony Group Corporation (NYSE: SONY), its last 5-days Average volume was 0.8 million that shows progress from its year to date volume of 0.75 million.
-During the previous 9 days, stock’s Stochastic %D was recorded 44.81% While, its Average True Range was 1.93.
+Now, what If we examine the latest scores posted by [Sony Group Corporation, SONY].
+During the last 5-days, its volume was better the volume of 0.76 million it reported in year-ago period.
+During the previous 9 days, stock’s Stochastic %D was recorded 84.61% While, its Average True Range was 1.88.